AdaCore/spark2014/docs/ug/appendix.rst

 #.
 The case of a state abstraction whose Part_Of aspect denotes a
    task or protected unit is not currently supported.

+#.
+The case of a Refined_Post specification for a (protected) entry
+   is not currently supported.

 Flow Analysis Limitations
 -------------------------